Jahia/saml-authentication-valve/docs/CONFIG.md

 ```

 :::info
-Redirect URL cannot link to sites or pages outside of the current Jahia site for security reasons.
+Redirect URL cannot link to sites or pages outside the current Jahia site for security reasons.
 Only local URLs are accepted without any hostname or domain name.
 URL content is also filtered to avoid any XSS attack.
 :::

 ### Considerations about `siteKey` query param